 Professional businesses typically follow what I call the Evolution of Technology Support.
 When first starting out, new companies typically use a pay-by-the-hour tech service.
 In the IT industry we refer to this as a “One Man Band” or “Chuck in the Truck.”
 Because “Chuck” has limited resources and no employees, he typically charges by the hour and sells businesses block hours of service time.
 This is purely reactive support, with not much being done in way of cybersecurity, daily monitoring, or helpdesk.
 We call this Break/Fix.

-Most businesses will stay in Break/Fix land until they reach around $500,000 in annual revenue, or have more than 10 employees.
+Most businesses will stay in Break/Fix land until they reach 10 or more employees.
 At this point, the company needs professional IT support.
 Outsourcing IT to a managed services firm gives companies a dedicated IT resource without having to hire a full-time IT staff member (this saves a ton in payroll taxes, employee benefits, and disruptions when the IT staff is on vacation or out sick).
 Outsourced IT is usually priced at a flat monthly fee and includes 24/7 network monitoring, regular patching and updates, security, technology budgeting and consulting, and a helpdesk.

-The next phase in the Evolution of Technology Support typically hits around $2.5 million in annual revenue, or somewhere between 30 -50 employees.
+The next phase in the Evolution of Technology Support typically hits somewhere between 30 -50 employees.
 At this point, the company’s budget is mature enough to heavily invest in IT.
 However, this does not mean you should fire your outsourced IT company.
 The right path is to actually have both.
 We call this co-managed IT.

 Every business decision you make is reliant on your technology, whether you realize it or not.
 With 350,000 NEW malware threats being released every day, the steep rise of ransomware attacks on businesses, and the increased use of technology overall, you cannot afford to be cheap with your IT department.
 They will save your bacon more times than you will ever know.